 M777 howitzer orders

-In April 2008, BAE Systems received an order for an additional 87 M777 systems for the US Army and USMC.
-Deliveries began in 2010.
+In April 2008, BAE Systems received an order for an additional 87 M777 systems for the US Army and USMC, for which deliveries began in 2010.
 In August 2008, a further 43 systems were ordered.

-In July 2008, Australia requested the foreign military sale of 57 M77 howitzers.
+Australia requested the foreign military sale of 57 M77 howitzers in July 2008.

-BAE Systems has developed a mobile version, the M777 Portee, which is mounted on a purpose-built 8x6 Supacat vehicle.
+BAE Systems has developed a mobile version, the M777 Portee, which is mounted on a purpose-built 8×6 Supacat vehicle.
 The vehicle was first shown at Eurosatory in June 2006.

 The maximum firing range is 24.7km with unassisted rounds and 30km with rocket-assisted rounds.
-The M777A2 will fire the Raytheon / Bofors XM982 Excalibur GPS / Inertial Navigation-guided extended-range 155mm projectiles using the Modular Artillery Charge Systems (MACS).
-Excalibur has a maximum range of 40km and accuracy of 10m.
+The M777A2 can fire the Raytheon / Bofors XM982 Excalibur GPS / Inertial Navigation-guided extended-range 155mm projectiles using the Modular Artillery Charge Systems (MACS).
+Excalibur has a maximum range of 40km and an accuracy of 10m.

-First firing trials of the M777A1 with Excalibur took place in August 2003.
-First production rounds were delivered in September 2006.
+First firing trials of the M777A1 with Excalibur took place in August 2003, while the first production rounds were delivered in September 2006.
 Excalibur successfully completed limited user test in March 2007.
 It was first fielded in Iraq in May 2007 and in Afghanistan in February 2008.

 The M777 is able to deliver up to five rounds a minute under intense firing conditions and is able to provide a sustained rate of fire of two rounds a minute.

 The LRIP systems employ an optical sighting system for direct and indirect firing by day or night.
-Full production systems will be fitted with the General Dynamics Armament Systems Towed Artillery Digitisation (TAD) system.
+Full production systems are fitted with the General Dynamics Armament Systems Towed Artillery Digitisation (TAD) system.
 LRIP systems will be retrofitted with TAD.

-The TAD digital fire control system provides onboard ballistic computation, navigation, pointing and self-location, providing greater accuracy and faster reaction times.
-The TAD system also includes a laser ignition system, electric drives for the howitzer’s traverse and elevation and a powered projectile rammer.
+The TAD digital fire control system provides on-board ballistic computation, navigation, pointing and self-location, providing greater accuracy and faster reaction times, and also includes a laser ignition system, electric drives for the howitzer’s traverse and elevation, and a powered projectile rammer.

 The M777 has a production weight of 3,745kg and can be transported by helicopter, transporter aircraft and ship.
-The howitzer can be towed by an air-braked 4x4 vehicle greater than 2.5t.
+The howitzer can be towed by an air-braked 4×4 vehicle greater than 2.5t.